DarkSigmaDevelopment/Hogwarts-Legacy-VR-how-to/README.md

 #### Epic Games Store

-If your installation of Hogwarts Legacy is from the Epic Games Store, then motion controls might not work at first.
+If your installation of Hogwarts Legacy is from the Epic Games Store, then motion controls or some buttons might not work at first.

-A suggested fix is to remove the file
+To fix this, remove the file
 "C:\Program Files\Epic Games\Hogwarts Legacy\Phoenix\Binaries\Win64\EOSSDK-Win64-Shipping.dll"

-Rename it or move it to another folder.
+Either rename it or move it to another folder.

 ⚠ WARNING: without this file, you may experience issues connecting to your WB Games account and installing official mods.